Our Projects

 Project manager: Prof Letmathe, RWTH Aachen University, Chair of Controlling

-Project E completes the 5 interlinked projects from science, business and society.
-The accompanying innovation processes and business model developments are analysed to ensure long-term economic success and social and moral benefits.
-This type of strategy lays the foundations for subsequent transfer into business practice.
+Project E completes the seven interlocking projects from science, business, and society.
+The accompanying innovation processes and business model developments are analyzed to ensure long-term economic success and social and moral benefits.
+This type of strategy lays the foundation for subsequent transfer into business practice.

 - RWTH Aachen University, Chair of Controlling